Media and LGBTQ youth of colour in the United States: Bullying

 LGBT youth are two times more likely to be involved in cyberbullying and face to face bullying encounters, than youth who do not identify with the LGBT community.
 Bullying takes a toll on youth lower self-esteem, and lower GPA's have been reported effects of LGBT youth subjected to such encounters.
 Bullying that LGBT youth have reported being involved in include but are not limited to physical, verbal, relational, and sexual forms.
 For youth that come out and identify themselves within the LGBT community lose their sense of safety within their schools and homes.
 It is not unusual for LGBT youth of color to lose friends or be bullied.
 Several youth who are a part of the LGBT community have reported having suicidal thoughts and actions as a result of bullying (online or in person).
 Within the United States there is anti-bullying legislation, however, no anti-bullying law.
 This means that bullying within schools is not illegal.
 In many cases bullying is also referred to as harassment on various levels.
 By participating in the act harassment you are breaking a federal law.
 Counselors work to defend LGBT youth on a day-to-day basis, with no concrete legislation to back them up to make major changes within bullied children's lives.
 There is limited support offered to the LGBT students of colour.

 Activism through media

 The rise of activism within our society today has become incredibly prevalent through various media platforms.
 Social movements that are primarily based, or heavily advertise themselves through media are proven to reach a greater amount of youth.
 This increased connection with youth results in greater organizational involvement, as youth are quite active on social media.

 Theater, drag shows and street theater have been used as resources for queer communities in response to LGBT rights, such as during the AIDS crisis in the United States during the 1980s and 1990s.
-The 1980s and 1990s HIV/AIDS crisis demonstrated how queer activism and interesectinal voices are an vital aspect of society, culture, social movements, and the shaping of history.
+The 1980s and 1990s HIV/AIDS crisis demonstrated how queer activism and intersectional voices are a vital aspect of society, culture, social movements, and the shaping of history.
 LGBT youth of colour have been using performances to tell their stories, in addition to social media, video production, blogging, and podcasting.